 Over the years, for various reasons, our plans for painting the lakehouse exterior kept getting waylaid but I’m actually kind of grateful because it gave me time to change my mind!
-I originally envisioned all-black siding and stonework but then I started to ponder other options – especially after spotting that gorgeous grey structure (pictured above) in a recent enRoute mag.
+I originally envisioned all-black siding and stonework but then I started to ponder other options – especially after spotting that gorgeous grey structure (pictured below) in a recent enRoute mag.

 Every now and then, though, I find a gorgeous warm wood siding that piques my interest too.